dayanch96/YTLite/README.md

 ## Reviews
 Review by [@qbap](https://github.com/qbap) on ONE Jailbreak: https://onejailbreak.com/blog/youtube-plus/

-## How to build a YouTube Plus app by yourself using Github actions
+## How to build a YouTube Plus app using Github actions
 > [!NOTE]
 > If this your first time, complete following steps before starting:
 >